-The Cancer Resource Center is on the ground floor of the Rose Bente Lee Ostapenko Outpatient Oncology Center, just down the hall from the Outpatient Infusion Center and Radiation Oncology.
-Directions
+The Cancer Resource Center is on the ground floor of the Rose Bente Lee Ostapenko Outpatient Oncology Center (Zone C), just down the hall from the Outpatient Infusion Center and Radiation Oncology.

-Parking is available in the Green parking garage for a nominal fee.
+Parking is available in the Parking C for a nominal fee.

 Summer Skin Care Tips for the Family

 - Always apply sunscreen when you will be in the sun.

 - The sun is most dangerous between 10 am and 4 pm.

 - Children over six months should wear sunscreen that is reapplied every two hours, more often when they are swimming or sweating.
 Children younger than six months should be kept out of the direct sun.

 - Sunglasses and hats are always a great idea when outdoors!